© Eric R. Pianka

 Weather is driven by the thermal differential between the surface and atmosphere versus that of outer space, which remains cold and constant.
 As Earth warms, this energy gradient increases and climate goes into convulsions -- droughts and heat spells are intensified and storms become more intense.
 With the melting of glaciers and ice caps (see below), more water enters the atmosphere, changing the hydrological cycle.
 Ice is white and reflects solar energy whereas darker open water absorbs it, producing a powerful positive feedback loop that continually enhances global warming.
 We can expect more flooding, more tornados, bigger and more frequent hurricanes and monsoons.
 Weather is rapidly becoming more variable and more extreme.
 The exact timetable for these changes is uncertain, but data and current events suggest that climate changes have taken place during human lifetimes.
 A tipping point, or point of no return, may well have already been reached (see below).

 Despite cries that climate change is not occurring, usually supported by parties with serious conflicts of interest [such as pseudo-scientists for sale under the payroll of big oil and the Heartland Institute (a proxy for the Koch brothers and big oil)], evidence for global warming is unequivocal (for further documentation and expert opinion, see also links provided below).
-For example, study the following two graphs of long-term climate change from the National Oceanic and Atmospheric Administration.
+For example, watch this NASA video showing average temperatures over the course of the past 128 years or study the following two graphs of long-term climate change from the National Oceanic and Atmospheric Administration.

 Another way to show climate change is to plot year-to-year deviations from long-term average annual temperature over the course of the past century (blue dots in graph below).
 The red curve represents a 5-year moving average.